The Voice (American TV series): Selection process and format

-The Knockout Rounds were also introduced in season three and introduced in almost all seasons except seasons six and sixteen.
+The Knockout Rounds were also introduced in season three (except for seasons six and sixteen).
 A pair of artists within a team are selected to sing individual performances in succession.
 They are not told until a few minutes prior to their performances who their partner is.
-The artists get to choose their own songs in this round, although they continue to get help and advice from their respective coaches.
+The artists get to choose their own songs in this round, although they continue to get help and advice from their respective coaches, and since season six, a celebrity advisor serving as a mega mentor (except seasons 14, 22 and 27).
 At the conclusion of the performances, coaches would decide which one of each pair gets to advance to the next round.
 Similar to the battle rounds, the coaches can steal one eliminated artist from another coach starting with season five.
 Starting in season 14, coaches can save one eliminated artist from their own team.
-In season 18, the artists who were saved faced a Four-Way Knockout, with the winner decided through a public vote.
+From season 18 till 20, artists who were saved faced a Four-Way Knockout, with the winner decided through a public vote.
+In seasons 22, 24 and 26, this round featured trio pairings.
+In season twenty-four coaches were able to save one eliminated artist from their team or another coach's team in a twist called the "Super Save".

 The "Battles, Round 2" were introduced to replace the Knockout Rounds in season six.
 Similar to the Knockout Rounds, each singer is paired within their team.
 One celebrity key adviser also assists all four of the coaches and their teams in preparation of these rounds.
 Coaches give each Battle pairing a list of songs and each pair must agree on which song to sing.
 Like the first Battle round, each coach can still decide which of their singers in each pair will advance to the next round, and also allowed one steal.

 In the sixteenth season, the knockouts were replaced by The Live Cross Battles, a format identical to the Cross Battles from the Chinese version of The Voice.
 Each coach selects an artist to perform with another coach's artist together.
-The artist that receives the public vote will move on to the Playoffs, while the losing artist may be eliminated from the competition.
+The artist that receives the public vote will move on to the Playoffs, while the losing artist risks being eliminated from the competition or could be save by their coach or stolen by another coach.
+Like the knockouts, each coach had 1 save and 1 steal.
 The Live Cross Battles did not return in season seventeen due to poor reception.